4kills/go-zlib/README.md

 ## Prerequisites

-In order to use this library with your go source code, you must be able to use the go tool [cgo](https://golang.org/cmd/cgo/), which in turn requires a GCC compiler.
+In order to use this library with your Go source code, you must be able to use the Go tool [cgo](https://golang.org/cmd/cgo/), which in turn requires a GCC compiler.

 If you are on **Linux**, there is a good chance you already have GCC installed, otherwise just get it with your favorite package manager.